 Loose motion (diarrhoea) is the frequent passing of watery stools.
 Loose motions are common and can occur once or twice a year if proper care is not taken.
-Loose motions are like paying taxes: it’s not pleasant, but everyone has to deal with it at one time or another.
 There are many things that you should know about loose motions; listed below are the top three of them.

 The best defence is a good offence